acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 		- (118) “It’s just sort of a one-upsmanship thing with some people,” added Larry Shapiro.
 “They like to talk about having the new Red Rock Terrace one of Diamond Creek’s Cabernets or the Dunn 1985 Cabernet, or the Petrus.
 Producers have seen this market opening up and they’re now creating wines that appeal to these people.”
 That explains why the number of these wines is expanding so rapidly. **But** consumers who buy at this level are also more knowledgeable than they were a few years ago.
 (PDTB2, 0071)

-	- In accordance with PDTB2, CONTRAST falls under PDTB COMPARISON.
+	- In accordance with PDTB2, CONTRAST falls under ADVERSATIVITY (PDTB2 COMPARISON).

 	- cf. RST Contrast
 	- cf. RSTDTB Comparison
 	- cf. SDRT (DISCOR, ANNODIS) Contrast
 	- cf. PDTB Justaposition, Opposition

+	- Note that is has been observed that annotators face difficulties to distinguish CONCESSION and CONTRAST.
+As a diagnostic test, check by paraphrasing with _although_, whether a causal relation that is expected on the basis of one argument is denied by the other.
+If this is possible, annotate CONCESSION, if not, annotate CONTRAST (Webber et al. 2019, p.23-24).

 - **EXCEPTION**: In an `EXCEPTION` relation, the `Regular` argument evokes a set of circumstances in which the described situation holds, while the `Exception` argument indicates one or more instances where it doesn't.
 (Bunt & Prasad 2016)